 WordPress is world’s most popular CMS (Content Management System) for setting up a blog.
 There are many reasons for the huge popularity of WordPress among bloggers and web developers.
 Availability of the variety of plugins is one of the major reasons for the immense success of WordPress as a blogging platform.

 There are two popular methods to install WordPress Plugins.

 2. Upload a plugin and install

-Why preliminary checks are necessary before installing a WordPress plugin?
+Why are preliminary checks necessary before installing a WordPress plugin?

 The answer is – a badly written or a malicious plugin can harm your WordPress.
 It can break design, functionality etc. of your website.
 However, WordPress monitors to make sure that no such plugin get published in WordPress plugin directory.
-But it is always your choice to be aware about what you are doing with your website.
+But it is always your choice to be aware of what you are doing with your website.